ellnestam/Node-Digger/README.md

 -   Faye (http://faye.jcoglan.com/)

 # Configuration

-- Take a look at the file '<path to nodedigger>/server/players'-dir.
+Take a look at the file '<path to nodedigger>/server/players'-dir.
 It consists of rows with pair: BotName:password.

 The server is tested with bot names that contain no spaces and only small or large letters.
 Good names can be found in the players file.

-Bad names include:
+Untested (bad) names include:

 *   '€€ L33tZûrz €€'
 *   ._. <= the whale Lives